cjnaz/cjnfuncs/core.md

 ### Behaviors
-- NOTE that child logger that has not be set to a logging level will have a logging level = 0, which Python treats the same as logging.WARNING (30).
+- NOTE that a child logger that has not been set to a logging level will have a logging level = 0, which Python seems to treat the same as logging.WARNING (30).

 <br/>